·

 – Before the trial I went in London in a very famous motorcyclist

-shop and bought a Cromwell helmet and a leather overhall to ride the bike.
+shop and bought a Cromwell helmet and a leather overhall to ride the

 Obviously I also bought a Barbour, very fashionable for motorcyclist in